-Our research addresses the interaction between credit risk and stocks performance of financial firms.
+Our research addresses the interaction between the credit risk and the performance of financial stocks.
 This paper pursues two research questions.
 First, we examine the dependence structure of the markets when extreme events occur.
-For that reason, the conclusions of this paper may be important for risk managers.
-Second, we aim to check the validity of the conclusion of Merton (1974) and other similar structural models concerning the intensification of the relationship between stock prices and credit spreads when extreme innovations occur.
-In that sense, we assess the "too-big-to-fail" effect on the association between financial stock performance and credit risk.
+For that reason, the conclusions of this paper may be relevant for risk managers.
+Second, we aim to check the validity of the conclusion of Merton (1974), and other similar structural models, concerning the upsurge of the association between stock prices and credit spreads when extreme innovations occur.
+In that sense, we assess the "too-big-to-fail" effect on the association between the performance of financial stocks and credit risk.

 This study extends the thriving academic literature on the interaction of credit markets and stock markets.
 In doing so, we use the theory of copulas.
-Copula-based models provide a great deal of flexibility in modelling multivariate distributions, permitting the researcher to specify the models for the marginal distributions separately from the dependence structure (copula) that defines the joint distribution.
+Copulabased models provide a great deal of flexibility in modelling multivariate distributions, permitting the researcher to specify the models for the marginal distributions separately from the dependence structure (copula) that defines the joint distribution.
 In addition to flexibility, this method also facilitates the estimation of the model in phases, reducing the computational burden.
-We add to that analysis simulation-based inference with the aim of selecting the type of dependence structure that best fits the empirical data and to ascertain the robustness of the results.
+We add to that analysis simulation-based inference with the aim of selecting the type of dependence structure that best fits the empirical data and of ascertaining the robustness of the results.

-The contribute of this paper is relevant for several reasons.
-First, banks played an essential part in the trigger of the recent financial crisis, as well as being among the worst-hit players.
+The contribution of this paper is relevant for several reasons.
+First, banks played an essential part in triggering the recent financial crisis, as well as being among the worst-hit players.
 Moreover, they still perform an important role in the economy, namely providing liquidity transformation and monitoring services.
 After the 2007 financial crisis, the importance of credit risk in the banking sector has increased and CDS spreads are seen as an indicator of a bank's weakness.
-CDS spreads are used to extract market perceptions about the financial soundness of banking institutions in particular of systemically important banks.
-Thus, understanding the relationships between CDS spreads of the financial sector and stock markets could be of interest to evaluate financial stability, and more precisely it is of crucial importance in terms of market discipline.
+CDS spreads are used to extract market perceptions about the financial soundness of banking institutions, and of systemically important banks in particular.
+Thus, an understanding of the relationships between CDS spreads of the financial sector and stock markets could be of interest to evaluate financial stability, and more precisely, it is of crucial importance in terms of market discipline.

-Moreover, it is also important to evaluate the "too-big-to-fail" effect on the association between financial stocks performance and credit risk, in particular for systemically large banks.
+Moreover, it is also important to evaluate the "too-big-to-fail" effect on the association between the performance of financial stocks and credit risk, in particular for systemically large banks.
 In this respect, it is of interest to gauge whether the incentives provided to the banking system are reflected in the association between spreads and stock returns.
-In that sense, we evaluate whether Merton (1974) and other similar structural models assertions can be applied to the banking sector.
-Finally, CDS markets may threaten financial stability due to spillovers to other markets, namely the equity market and the bond market, which is why the results of this paper may help understanding contagion.
+In that sense, we evaluate whether Merton (1974) and other similar structural model's assertions can be applied to the banking sector.
+Finally, CDS markets may threaten financial stability due to spillovers to other markets, namely the equity market and the bond market, and thus the results of this paper may help in understanding contagion.

-This paper is structured as follows: section two contains a literature review on this subject; sector three describes the sample; section four presents the methodology and the empirical results; and finally section five displays the conclusions and presents a brief discussion of the implication of the results.
+This paper is structured as follows: Section two contains a literature review on this subject; Section three describes the sample; Section four presents the methodology and the empirical results; and finally, Section five displays the conclusions and presents a brief discussion of the implication of the results.

-2. Literature Review
+2 Literature Review